Tenants in the USA, despite a moratorium from the authorities, are evicted for non-payment

 Robert Stephenson's lawyer says the 49-year-old diabetic veteran ended up on the street as a result of the illegal eviction Stevenson and his girlfriend Jade Gribanov stayed in a New Orleans hostel for four months, after which the COVID-19 pandemic began.
 The income of Jade, fortunetellers on Tarot cards, came to naught when the flow of tourists to the city dried up, and Stevenson was in the process of processing disability benefits.
 When the couple’s savings were over, the guesthouse told them to get out.
 Robert and Jade were afraid that they would end up in jail or go to the police if they resisted, so they left voluntarily.
 In the end, Jade and two cats of this couple went to live with the girl’s family in Lafayette, Louisiana, and Stevenson remained to live under the bridge on Claiborne Avenue.

-“Overnight I lost my girlfriend, two cats and a home,” Stevenson stated, ohput all his things, in particular photographs, clothes and medicines, in a mini-hotel.
+“Overnight, I lost my girlfriend, two cats and my home,” Stevenson stated.put all his things, in particular photographs, clothes and medicines, in a mini-hotel.
 Southeast Louisiana Legal Services lawyers have already helped Robert get all the necessary medicines and are trying to help his family recover damages from a landlord story.

 Housing law experts say this has happened before, but the situation has worsened since the pandemic began.
 It is reported that only 5% of tenants paid their monthly rent by April 5, 2020, whereas last month this figure was 81%.

-“Some landlords change locks while the guests are away; dOthers cut off electricity and other utilities, allow themselves to live in residents' apartments and throw their belongings out on the street.
-Landlords even remove doors from their hinges if tenants refuse to move out, ”says George Donnelly, an attorney for the Public Interest Law Center in Philadelphia.
+“Some landlords change locks while guests are away; dOthers cut off electricity and other utilities, allow themselves to live in residents' apartments and throw their belongings on the street.
+Landlords even remove doors from their hinges if tenants refuse to move out, says George Donnelly, an attorney at the Public Interest Law Center in Philadelphia.

-According to experts, in most cases, eviction is illegal, as landlords are required to initially file a lawsuit to evict tenants.
-But most courts today do not process eviction orders at all.
-In addition, sheriffs or marshals, but not the landlords themselves, must enforce eviction orders, including overseeing transportation companies that take out the tenant's personal belongings if the renter refuses to evict.
+Experts say evictions are illegal in most cases because landlords must first go to court to evict tenants.
+But most courts now do not process eviction orders at all.
+In addition, sheriffs or marshals, but not landlords themselves, must enforce eviction orders, including monitoring moving companies that remove a tenant's personal belongings if the tenant refuses to move out.

 On this topic: 'We can't stay idle ': tenants promise to go on strike and not pay housing because of coronavirus

-"Landlords lose patience while waiting for a court decision" - says Cole Thaler, co-owner of Safe and Stable Homes - a nonprofit organization that provides free legal assistance to the poor in Atlanta.
+“Landlords are losing patience while waiting for a court decision,” says Cole Thaler, co-owner of Safe and Stable Homes - a nonprofit organization that provides free legal assistance to the poor in Atlanta.
 Thaler usually received only a few reports of illegal eviction per month.
 Now they call him about this three or four times a week!

 As the economic crisis developed, tenants and landlords faced not only a shortage of money, but also confusion in legislation, prohibitions and moratoriums.
 Although 39 states have announced different forms of a moratorium on eviction, and dozens of cities have banned utility bills related to COVID-19, landlords still have ways to evict tenants.
 According to Emily Benfer, a visiting clinical professor at Columbia University Law School, only nine states have prohibited landlords from sending eviction notices to tenants.
 Tenants, having received such notifications, begin to get nervous and move out, even if they are protected by a moratorium, Benfer explains.

-The CARES Act, passed by Congress in March, bans evictions within 120 days, but it only applies to tenants of mortgaged and federally funded properties - just a quarter of the properties leased, according to the data.
-Urban Institute...
-This makes most renters dependent on state or local laws, which helps to avoid illegal evictions.
-“This situation really showed the inadequacy of our social protection system,” says Benfer.
+The CARES Act, passed by Congress in March, prohibits evictions for 120 days, but it only applies to tenants in properties that are foreclosed and federally financed - just a quarter of rental properties, according to the data.
+Urban Institute.
+This makes most tenants subject to state or local laws to avoid illegal evictions.
+“This situation really showed the inadequacy of our social safety net,” Benfer states.

 But even in states with moratoriums on eviction, many tenants are not 100% protected.
 The eviction process is divided into several stages: notifying the tenant, transferring the case to court and obtaining permission from the judge to evict.
 As a result, only 20 US states banned law enforcement from executing eviction orders, and only Connecticut and New Hampshire froze every step of the process.